-Trail Conditions as of 08/28/14.
+Trail Conditions as of 09/28/14.
 Trail is mostly clear of poison oak.
-Washouts have been dug out between trailhead and Estrella Camp.
+Washouts have been dug out between trailhead and Spruce Creek camps.
+A detour around the big washout between Spuce Creek and Estrella campgrounds is under construction.
+With a little scrambling, hikers can now bypass the most dangerous parts of the washout.
 Always use caution when crossing washouts as erosion is constant.
+A large tree has fallen across the trail just before the trail fork near Spruce Creek.
+Debris has been cleared away.
+"Toeholds" have been cut in the side of the trunk, so most hikers should be able to climb over with minimal effort.
 Poison oak on the trail to Dutra Flats has been cut back, but continues to be a problem.
 Long pants and sleeves recommended.
 Water at Spruce camp.

 Trail Conditions as of 09/06/14.
 Trail to campsites is clear of poison oak .
 No major washouts.
 Poison oak at campsites especially on north side of Willow Creek so bring clippers.
 Trail on the north side of Willow Creek past the second campsite area has been opened as far as the stream crossing.
 The unmaintained trail up the slope on the north side of Willow Creek has been partially cleared and reconfigured.
 More work will be done here to provide safe access from the campground area to the old trail to above the canyon.
 Water just below the turnaround at the end of the jeep trail and at Willow Creek but level is dropping.

 Trail Conditions as of 08/31/14.
 Trail is mostly clear of poison oak.
 No washouts.
 Water all along Mill Creek.